Does this page look plain and unstyled?

 But why a lawsuit?
 Just go and buy from another site!

-9. Gurukarm Khalsa wrote:
+9. So says Gurukarm Khalsa

 I feel compelled to respond to comment #8, although no expert: it’s really rather specious to say “just go somewhere else” - what if you sell the ONE thing the customer is looking for, and no other store does?
 What if Target has exactly the brand, or line, or model of an item someone needs, and anywhere else it’s half again as expensive?
 Too bad for you, blind customer?